 (film OR trees) AND paris

-One of the major feature of the query language is to allow per field filtering.
-You can use field names as a prefix to your queries to filter the results based on a specific field’s value.
+One of the major features of the query language is to allow per field filtering.
+You can use field names as a prefix to your queries to filter the results based on a specific field's value.

 For dataset search in the catalog, the list of available fields corresponds exactly to available metadata.
 By default: